• Skip to primary navigation

 • 1 teaspoon paprika

-• Ground black pepper or whole black peppercorn to taste
+• Ground pepper or whole peppercorns to taste

 US Customary - Metric